csbuja/testingCGReadme/README.md

 Platform Support
 --------
 Though the learning code is platform agnostic, the visualization code is a Windows Presentation Foundation (WPF) application.
-WPF will only run on Windows.
+WPF apps will only run on Windows.
 We are developing a new visualization tool for the web.